FlowFuse/website/src/blog/2023/07/how-to-build-a-opc-client-dashboard-in-node-red.md

 ![endpoint-configure.png](./images/opc-ua-3/endpoint-configure.png)

-Using a debug node the output of we get from the OPC UA Browser yield a payload with an array of 5 objects.
+Using the output of a debug node, we get from the OPC UA Browser yield a payload with an array of 5 objects.

 ![address-debug.png](./images/opc-ua-3/address-debug.png)